kirubanath/AI-DS_learnings/README.md

 # ML_learnings
-It contains all the different learnings of machine learning
+It contains all the different learnings of machine learning algorthims and models I have learnt so far.